thunderbird/webext-docs/messages.rst

       :name: [``monitorAllFolders``]
       :type: (boolean, optional)

-      Monitor all folders (including all special use folders as defined by :ref:`folders.MailFolderUsage`) instead of just inbox folders and normal folders.
+      Monitor all folders (including all special use folders as defined by :ref:`folders.MailFolderSpecialUse`) instead of just inbox folders and normal folders.

 .. api-header::